 When you’re under the pump it can be easy to fall into the trap of grabbing unhealthy food around you to just get on with the task.
 It’s especially easy to pick foods high in fats and artificial sugars to get that quick rush of energy – but soon you’ll can be feeling sluggish, unmotivated and irritable.

 Sometimes it helps to pause and have a think about what could be causing your stress to stop the freight train of stress eating your way through all your favorite comfort foods.

 Instead, choose healthy!
 Aim to keep some fruit, carrot sticks even popcorn close by and ensure you’re eating good sized portions of breakfast, lunch and dinner– even if it means taking some extra time out to prepare meals.
 Your body and mind will thank you in the long run.

 It’s easy to get lost in the clutter of life and study.
 While the chaos can sometimes light a fire under you to get things done, it’s also important to bring yourself back to the here and now.

 Mindfulness has been known to stave off stress and keep distractions at bay.
 A quick one-minute technique focused around breathing can help bring you back into the present.

 When you’re feeling overwhelmed take a clock with a second hand and sit and watch it for a full minute while focusing your attention on your breathing.
 This will help slow overthinking, remove stresses and bring calmness to your day.

 Still feeling overwhelmed?
-Give our Students Liaison Officers (SLOs) a call, they are around to help 9am-9pm weekdays and 10am-6pm weekends and public holidays.
+Give our Students Advisors a call, they are around to help 8am-9pm weekdays and 10am-6pm weekends.